Acebond/acebond.github.io/_posts/2023-03-15-a-novel-method-for-bypass-ETW.markdown

 There is a solution, that’s easy to implement and very effective at the time of writing.
 The [EventRegister](https://learn.microsoft.com/en-us/windows/win32/api/evntprov/nf-evntprov-eventregister) function:
 > Registers an ETW event provider, creating a handle that can be used to write ETW events.

-This is the function used by software to create an ETW provider which can then be used to sent ETW events.
+This is the function used by software to create an ETW provider which can then be used to send ETW events.
 The CLR (which is clr.dll at its core) calls the `EventRegister()` when being loaded to be able to provide the telemetry to EDRs or consumers like ProcessHacker.

 An important note on `EventRegister` is that programs should ignore the return value, and just continue working:
 > Most production code should continue to run even if an ETW provider failed to register, so release builds should usually ignore the error code returned by `EventRegister`.